 I entered into London Progress table tennis club over 23 years ago and one image will never leave my mind, I remember it like yesterday.
 The first hall had beginners to intermediate level players and the players varied in age, ability, ethnic backgrounds.
 The second hall had advanced to professional players, once again most players were from different countries or ethnic backgrounds.
 Yet the atmosphere and unity was heaven on earth for me and this for me sets table tennis apart from all other sports.

 Table Tennis as a Commercial Sport

 I agree with ITTF looking to promote the sport and grow the image but I strongly believe we must find a way of keeping everyone involved somehow some way.
 Now that ITTF is growing commercially they must be able to find ways of making the most prestigious event accessible to all table tennis nations!
-There must be a special fund dedicated to aiding the small nations, and sourcing locations and venues that cater for all to be apart of a sport that is open to everyone.
+There must be a special fund dedicated to aiding the small nations, and sourcing locations and venues that cater to everyone.

 Ding Ning, will beat Hiu and I believe she has the experience and still plenty of passion to win this event once again.
 But I think Japan will be looking to break the Chinese Wall in 2020 Olympic games.
 I’m sure Japan will cause many shocks and china’s stranglehold will be under great pressure.

 What are your predictions let me hear your opinion and thoughts